abelhorvath04/Shopping-system/README.md

 An intuitive and extensible **online shopping system** that allows users to browse products, manage a shopping cart, and complete the checkout process with flexible shipping options.
 The system is built with **clean architecture**, leveraging **OOP principles** and **design patterns** to ensure scalability and maintainability.

+This project was developed as part of a **university coursework**, demonstrating strong **software design principles**.
+A **UML diagram** is included to illustrate the system's architecture and relationships between components.

 ## Key Features

 ### Product Management